mikrocontroller2019/CellularTemperatureSensorNode/README.md

 The read temperature values are published to a *MQTT* broker.

+After publishing the sensor reading the GSM modem is put into power safe mode and the ESP32 is set to deep sleep mode for a specified period of time.

 ## BOM
 * ESP32 NodeMCU Module WiFi Development Board with CP2102
 * SIM800L GSM GPRS Modul